splunk/splunk-sdk-java/README.md

 For more information, see [Splunk Enterprise SDK for Java](https://dev.splunk.com/enterprise/docs/devtools/java/sdk-java/) on the Splunk Developer Portal.

-## Getting started with the Splunk SDK for Java
+## Getting started with the Splunk Enterprise SDK for Java

-The Splunk SDK for Java contains library code and examples that show how to programmatically interact with the Splunk platform for a variety of scenarios including searching, saved searches, data inputs, and many more, along with building complete applications.
+The Splunk Enterprise SDK for Java contains library code and examples that show how to programmatically interact with the Splunk platform for a variety of scenarios including searching, saved searches, data inputs, and many more, along with building complete applications.

 ### Requirements

-Here's what you need to get going with the Splunk SDK for Java.
+Here's what you need to get going with the Splunk Enterprise SDK for Java.

-*  Splunk
+*  Splunk Enterprise

-   If you haven't already installed Splunk, download it [here](http://www.splunk.com/download).
+   If you haven't already installed Splunk Enterprise, download it [here](http://www.splunk.com/download).
    For more information, see the Splunk Enterprise [_Installation Manual_](https://docs.splunk.com/Documentation/Splunk/latest/Installation).

-*  Splunk SDK for Java
+*  Splunk Enterprise SDK for Java

    Get the JAR from the [Splunk Developer Portal](https://dev.splunk.com/enterprise/downloads/) or clone the repository from [GitHub](https://github.com/splunk/splunk-sdk-java) if you want to contribute to the SDK.
 To use Maven, see "Use Maven to build projects" below.

 *  Java version 6 or higher, from [OpenJDK](https://openjdk.java.net) or [Oracle](https://www.oracle.com/technetwork/java).
 For instructions, see [Java Platform Installation](http://www.oracle.com/technetwork/java/javase/index-137561.html) on the Oracle website.

-   The Splunk SDK for Java is compatible with Java 8.
+   The Splunk Enterprise SDK for Java is compatible with Java 8.
 Be aware that **Java 8 disables Secure Sockets Layer version 3 (SSLv3) by default**, so you will need to use Transport Layer Security (TLS) instead.
 To see an example of how to do this, see the [ssl_protocols](https://github.com/splunk/splunk-sdk-java/blob/master/examples/com/splunk/examples/ssl_protocols/Pro...) example.
 Alternatively, you can re-enable SSLv3 in Java settings, although this is not recommended.

 *  Ant, from the [Apache website](http://ant.apache.org/bindownload.cgi).
 For instructions, see [Installing Apache Ant](http://ant.apache.org/manual/install.html).